-The Factor G is based upon DOM's analysis of nursing home expenditures for FY2020 based on 372 reporting and is trended forward to FY2023 based on 1.6% CPI Core.
-The specific nursing home expenditures analyzed were actual paid claims per Medicaid beneficiary in a nursing facility, including elderly and disabled individuals with a similar average length of stay.
-Every year after was adjusted based on a 1.6% average projected CPI Core based on the prior 12 months as identified in the US Congress Joint Economic Committee report for Mississippi in June 2022.
+The Factor G is based upon DOM's analysis of nursing home expenditures for FY2022 based on 372 reporting and is trended forward to FY2024 based on an 4.4% average projected MEI which was calculated based on estimated increase for Q3 2022 - Q2 2023.
+The specific nursing home expenditures analyzed were actual paid claims per Medicaid beneficiary in a nursing facility, including individuals who are elderly and disabled, with a similar average length of stay.
+Every year after was adjusted based on a 2.8% average projected MEI.
+Projected MEI was calculated based on estimated increases for Q3 2023 - Q2 2028.